AWS HIPAA Compliance Best Practices Checklist

 For example, you can use a trustworthy open standard like OAuth to provide a third party with limited access to protected resources.
 Or there is an open standard SAML for exchanging authentication and authorization data between an identity provider and a service provider such as AWS service.
 Also, you can try a technology solution like Identity and Access Management to securely manage the credentials of your users and control access to protected health information from various applications and systems.

-TechMagic is a web app development company that specializes in building fully-serverless or partially-serverless architecture for your product.
+TechMagic is a software product development company that specializes in building fully-serverless or partially serverless architecture for your product.
 Since 2017, we have been a certified AWS Consulting Partner.
-To ensure scalable, cost-efficient infrastructure setup, we apply such services as AWS Lambda, API Gateway, AWS DynamoDB, AWS Step Functions.
+To ensure scalable, cost-efficient infrastructure setup, we apply such AWS services as AWS Lambda, API Gateway, AWS DynamoDB, and AWS Step Functions.

 Why use Serverless on AWS?
 Here are some of the great reasons:

 - Cost-effective model.
 In case your product is not being used, you don't need to pay for the idle time.
 Your app just shuts down.

 - Flexibility.
 Amazon Web Services allows you to choose the programming language, operating system, platform, and other specific services you require.
 This opportunity makes the app migration process easier.

 - Scalability and high performance.
 If your product needs scalability, AWS Cloud can do it automatically.

 - Reliability and security.
 AWS takes a holistic approach to protecting and strengthening infrastructure involving operating, and physical measures.

-Besides, we’re proud to have hands-on knowledge and expertise in providing healthcare software development services.
+Besides, we’re proud to have hands-on knowledge of the healthcare industry and expertise in providing healthcare software development services.

 The number of healthcare providers who use AWS HIPAA-eligible services to guarantee a high healthcare service security level is growing every day.
 AWS has proved itself to be a cloud service provider that is aligning itself with the HIPAA regulations, and they guarantee that protected health information PHI can be stored and processed without errors or any possible concerns.

 Are you looking for a tech partner to build a HIPAA-compliant AWS solution?
-Contact us and explain your idea!
+Contact us and transform the idea into reality!